Why choose this course?

 Taught through vocational training, practice research and project work, it aims to develop interdisciplinarity as a core theatre-making tool, with a focus on innovation and work that responds to audience, place and space.

 The course seeks to create a diverse and international cohort who can enrich each other’s learning and create new and surprising work for all sorts of audiences, in all sorts of places.

 We were delighted to welcome the Brook sisters recently, who visited the College from New York to work with our students on their new actor-musician musical 'The Wasp and the Raven'.

 2021 Audition Dates for Applicants

 Please apply for this course first, and we will then contact you about your audition.

 We hold international interviews and auditions throughout the year.
 Please click here for the latest schedule and to register.

-The Department for Business Innovation and Skills provide a loan for eligible UK/EU students of up to £10,000 per student for postgraduate Masters study.
+The Department for Business Innovation and Skills provide a loan for eligible UK/Republic of Ireland students of up to £11,222 per student for postgraduate Masters study.
 Please see the video below for guidance and click here for more information.

 This course offers an intensive and in-depth exploration of how musical and acting processes can interrelate and feed each other.
 Creating work that is both music as theatre and theatre as music.